agreement/CodeGra.de/docs/api.md

 Http status codes should be used to convey the status of the request.
 The entire list of status codes can be found online.
 However these are the most important
 ones:
-- **200**: Everything is went file and the server should return a useful result.
+- **200**: Everything went OK and the server should return a useful result.
 - **201**: This status should be used when a new resource is created after a POST, PUT request.
 - **204**: This status should be used if the request was correct but no content